seejayyy/ERPNext-Frepple-Enhanced-Integration-Fixed/README.md

 ## Installation

 ### Prerequisite
 1. Installed Frepple software and successfully launched it on the localhost.
-Refer to [this document](https://docs.google.com/document/d/1P4U1rZszydwy2LmVAuC4lvYPl-dFw86LSC8Fz8zRsIE/edit?usp=sharing) for installing Frepple software.
 2. Installed ERPNext and successfully launched it on the localhost.

 ### Important Note: